maromart/SDWAN/Localized_Policies/README.md

 # SD-WAN Localized Policies
-- In Cisco SD-WAN, Localized Policies are attached to a Device Template and a Device Template is attached to a device
+- In Cisco SD-WAN, a Localized Policies is attached to a Device Template and a Device Template is attached to a device
 - This script generates an interactive treemap diagram in HTML/JS and an spreadsheet containing the relationships
 - Note: The script shows:
 -  Localized Policies information if they were created through vManager wizard